-Based upon the results of the audit, OIG recommended that OEMC implement policies and practices regulating access to public safety cameras, develop and enforce reasonable standards for system performance, and review and identify opportunities to improve PBC's oversight of its vendor for camera repair and maintenance, Motorola.
-In its response to the audit, OEMC described a number of corrective actions it would take.
+Based upon the results of the audit, OIG recommended that OEMC implement policies and practices regulating access to public safety cameras, develop and enforce reasonable standards for system performance, and review and identify

 Based on OEMC's follow-up response, OIG concluded that OEMC implemented two corrective actions and has three corrective actions pending implementation.
 Specifically, OEMC assumed direct management of the Motorola contract, implementing corrective actions related to the establishment of performance measures and increased contract oversight.
 OEMC is in the process of implementing corrective actions to address compliance with the City's Information Security and Technology Policies.
 Once fully implemented, OIG believes the corrective actions reported by OEMC may reasonably be expected to resolve the core findings noted in the audit.